ESTA: US Visa-Free Travel Guide

 To mitigate these risks, the US government introduced the Electronic System for Travel Authorization (ESTA) in 2008.
 ESTA was designed to pre-screen travelers from VWP countries before they boarded a flight to the US.
 This system added an additional layer of security by requiring travelers to submit their personal and travel information online for review by the Department of Homeland Security (DHS).

 The launch of ESTA marked a significant shift toward digitalization in border security.
 By making the application process fully online, travelers could submit their information well in advance of their trip, allowing authorities to screen for potential threats.
 ESTA approval became mandatory for VWP travelers in 2009, just a year after its introduction, ensuring that only pre-approved travelers could board flights to the US.
+This online application process was not only efficient but also cost-effective for both travelers and the US government.
+The system was designed to provide real-time authorization, with most applicants receiving a response within minutes, though some cases could take up to 72 hours.

 Since its inception, ESTA has undergone several updates to address new security challenges and to expand the scope of the Visa Waiver Program.
 Notable changes include: